On transversality of bent hyperplane arrangements and the topological expressiveness of ReLU neural networks: Introduction

 \subsection{Acknowledgements}

-The authors would like to thank Jesse Johnson for proposing many of the questions at the heart of this investigation; Boris Hanin for illuminating conversations during the {\em Foundations of Deep Learning} program at the Simons Institute for the Theory of Computing in the summer of 2019; Jenna Rajchgot for very helpful discussions about algebraic geometry; Yaim Cooper and Jordan Ellenberg for inspiration and encouragement.
+The authors would like to thank Jesse Johnson for proposing many of the questions at the heart of this investigation; Boris Hanin for illuminating conversations during the {\em Foundations of Deep Learning} program at the Simons Institute for the Theory of Computing in the summer of 2019 and numerous follow-on discussions that also included David Rolnick and Atlas Wang; Jenna Rajchgot for very helpful discussions about algebraic geometry; Yaim Cooper and Jordan Ellenberg for inspiration and encouragement.
+We would also like to thank the anonymous reviewers for pointing out gaps (now fixed) in some arguments and for a number of excellent suggestions that greatly improved the exposition.